XTrace: Making the most of every sample in stochastic trace estimation: Introduction

 Our second experiment shows how the advantages of using exchangeable estimators persist in a scientific application.

 We apply several trace estimators to compute the partition function for a quantum system

 where $\mat{H}$ is a symmetric Hamiltonian matrix and $\beta > 0$ is an inverse temperature.
 Specifically, we consider the Hamiltonian matrix $\mat{H}$ for the tranverse-field Ising model on $18$ sites, which has dimension $N = 2^{18} = 262\,144$.
 See \cref{sec:quantum} for details on the matrix $\mat{H}$ and the partition function $Z(\beta)$.
-To evaluate matvecs with $\exp(-\beta\mat{H})$, we can use the code of Higham \cite{Hig10} that implements an adaptive polynomial approximation \cite{AH11}.
+To evaluate matvecs with $\exp(-\beta\mat{H})$, we use the code of Higham \cite{Hig10} that implements an adaptive polynomial approximation \cite{AH11}.
+For this problem, each matvec is expensive, occupying over 98\% of the total computation time for \textsc{XTrace}\xspace with $m=100$.
+Thus, the cost of all the trace estimators is dominated by the computational cost of the matvecs.